Engee documentation

 • @onchange N: Indicates that when the value of the variable N is changed, the following code block is executed;

-• squared = N^2: Updating the value of the `squared' variable (squaring the entered number).
+• squared = N^2: Updating the value of a variable squared (the entered number is squared).

 5. Defining the user interface: